 UCL Research Department of Structural and Molecular Biology

-For further details about the vacancy and how to apply online please go to https://www.ucl.ac.uk/human-resources/working-ucl/jobs-ucl and search reference number 1827412.
+For further details about the vacancy and how to apply online please go to https://www.ucl.ac.uk/human-resources/working-ucl/jobs-ucl and search on Reference Number 1822760

-For informal queries about the post, please contact Professor Ivan Gout, email: email@example.com .
-If you have any queries regarding the application process, please contact the Biosciences staffing team, firstname.lastname@example.org.
+For informal queries on the role, please contact Prof Christine Orengo email@example.com.
+For queries regarding the application process, please contact the Biosciences Staffing team firstname.lastname@example.org.

 Latest time for the submission of applications: 23:59.

 We particularly welcome female applicants and those from an ethnic minority, as they are under-represented within UCL at this level.

 UCL Taking Action for Equality

 We will consider applications to work on a part-time, flexible and job share basis wherever possible.